Togradoty/Togradoty/README.md

 # Hey, I'm Tyler Smith!

-I'm a 14 year old learning many languages
+I'm 14

-I also do roblox stuff as bananaman0008 if anyone ever finds this
+I do roblox stuff as bananaman0008 if anyone ever finds this